Bubba Ho-Tep: Plot

 Elvis and Jack create an elaborate plan to destroy the mummy.
 Destruction of the mummy would release the trapped souls of the other inhabitants, and they would be able to go to their final resting place.
 Elvis and Jack battle the mummy in the middle of the night, with Jack in an electric wheelchair and Elvis wielding a makeshift flamethrower.
-Jack is knocked out of his wheelchair by the mummy and is about to have his soul devoured; Elvis commandeers the wheelchair and crashes into the mummy to save Jack, but damages the flamethrower and suffers a large gash in his abdomen in the process.
-Meanwhile, Jack dies from a heart attack.
-Elvis becomes committed to getting rid of the mummy and douses it with gasoline before throwing a match at it, incinerating the mummy.
+Jack is knocked out of his wheelchair by the mummy and is about to have his soul devoured; Elvis commandeers the wheelchair and taunts the mummy to draw it off Jack.
+With the mummy doused, set aflame, fallen on the ground, and burning, Elvis rouses the dying Jack long enough to receive a useless incantation.
+The mummy standing again, Elvis crashes himself and the wheelchair into the mummy.
+The two tumble down the riverbank below the bridge; Elvis receiving a deep mortal wound.
+Resigned to his death, Elvis knocks over the broken sprayer, spilling the rest of the gasoline towards the mummy.
+He throws a match to relight the mummy, killing it this time.

-Elvis lies on a hill near the riverbank, dying from the blood loss from the gash and broken ribs.
-He contemplates that he does not fear death, knowing he still has his soul and saved everyone at the Shady Rest Retirement Home.
-As he reflects upon this, the stars align into a message for Elvis, saying: "all is well".
+Elvis lies near the riverbank, dying from the gash and broken ribs.
+He contemplates that he does not fear death, knowing he still has his soul and has saved everyone at the Shady Rest Retirement Home.
+Reflecting on this, the stars align into a message for Elvis, saying: "all is well".
 Elvis says, "Thank you, thank you very much", and dies.